collectSPACE: Messages

 Registered: Aug 2004

-Come on, give us the courtesy of having 2 brain cells and don't curse us for putting 2 and 2 together, then coming up an answer that you don't like.
+Come on, give us the courtesy of having two brain cells and don't curse us for putting two and two together, then coming up an answer that you don't like.

 I have no doubt that your sister is a wonderful person who loves her family and is a great mother.
-I'm sure she's kind to animals, makes clothes for poor kids in Bangladesh and feeds the homeless.
 The fact still remains that, as wonderful as your sister is, she did some incredibly stupid things, for which she's going to spend time in jail.
-Do you honestly think that society enjoys paying to incarcerate your sister because of her own greed or stupidity ???
-Don't you think it's your sisters own actions that put her in the situation she's in ???
+Do you honestly think that society enjoys paying to incarcerate your sister because of her own greed or stupidity?
+Don't you think it's your sisters own actions that put her in the situation she's in?

 James Brown